tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 For decades, we’ve given computers instructions based on how we think: step by step, one operation at a time.
 Our working memory is limited, so human reasoning tends to follow a single thread — one thing at a time, held just long enough to make the next decision.
 And we have shaped computing in our image.

 But computers don’t share that constraint.
-They can keep multiple symbolic paths active at once, evaluate them in parallel, and preserve intermediate structure across time — if we give them a system that allows it.
+They can keep multiple symbolic paths active at once, evaluate them in parallel, and preserve intermediate structure across time — if we give them a machine-native architecture built to support it.

 MAR provides that system.